lexivallone844-dotcom/bleh/dryrun.md

 ** sudo ./exploit_me $(python linbuf.py)**

-- (then it will prompt you a terminal that you opened via exe and enumerate the machine)
+- (then it will prompt you a terminal that you opened via exe with root privs and enumerate the machine)

-(note once you get into machine, change password and then ssh into it by making another MS)
+(note once you get into machine, change password and then ssh into it by making another MS, make it dynamic to enumerate on other ips you find)

 - (then start enumerating the machine)

-**cat /etc/hosts**

-**
+**cat /etc/hosts** : (find an ip that you can touch so you want to ping that network)

+**for i in {1..254} ;do (ping -c 1 192.168.1.$i | grep "bytes from" &) 2>/dev/null ;done**

+- (you will be given some other addresses, and enumerate on it)

+- (from linops)

+**proxychains nmap (ip) -T4**

+**proxychains nmap --script banner.nse ip -T4 -p #,#**

+- (your given http and ssh, so make a -S forward to that ip and its ports)
+- (in this case you were given two boxes that you can connect to)

+**ssh -S /tmp/pivot pivot -O forward -L rhp:ip:port -L rhp:ip:port**

+- (after go to webite from browser and enumerate to get creds for the next box) (from browser)

+127.0.0.1:rhp

+- (start enumerating the website)

+(click around and start figuring stuff out, youll notice the webiste is a sql table)

+- (from here you will find the vulnerable table where it lists everything)

+(for this it prompts a url)

+**127.0.0.1:rhp/pick.php?product=1**

+- (for this it matches the sql syntax for URL inject, so try changing the number product= to find what is vulnerable)

+**127.0.0.1:rhp/pick.php?product=7** : #7 is the vulnerable that shows all tables

+- (now go through